annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ~~~
 ### Model 1
 Before we attempt a model, let us consider possible factors.
 Since we are making a multi-label classification algorithm we need:
 - Input should match the shape and dimensions
 - The output layer must have the same amount of neurons as the number of labels
 - A sigmoid function for the activation function in the output layer (softmax for multiclass)
 - Binary cross-entropy loss function
-	- dropout to discard neurons
+- Dropout to discard neurons
 It is important to note that the sigmoid activation function predicts the probability of the image belonging to a specific label, so the output will be a vector of numbers pertaining to each class.
 ~~~
 model = tf.keras.models.Sequential([